gl-inet/docs/docs/setup/first-time_setup.md

 ### 2. Connect to the router

-You can connect your device to the router via Ethernet cable or Wi-Fi
+You can connect your device to the router via Ethernet cable or Wi-Fi,

 - Wired connection: Connect your device to the LAN port of the router via Ethernet cable.